🛠 Windows Fix

 Use Command Prompt (Advanced Fix)

-You can force ownership using commands.
+You can force ownership using command-line tools.

 takeown /f "filepath" /r /d y

-Replace filepath with your file location.
+Replace "filepath" with your file location.

 06